GiacomoSorbi/Katathon/README.md

 This project is meant to connect together all the coding aficionados that started to meet together (either physically or remotely) to start solving a bunch of pre-selected problems in a competitive and friendly way.

 ## Local Setup

+### Prerequisites
 To set up this repo for local viewing/testing, first of all make sure you have the latest stable versions of NodeJS and NPM installed.

+You should also create a sandbox MongoDB database for the project to connect to.
+You can create one at [mLab](https://mlab.com/) or another online MongoDB host.

+**Important:** You will be asked to set a database admin username and password when you create a database.
+You will need to remember these credentials, (Not to be confused with your mLab sign in credentials.)

+### Installation
 Once you have cloned the repo, navigate to the root directory in terminal and install the dependencies with:
 ```
 npm install